 We are happy to report that our church renovation was completed in time for Easter services.
 In October 2010 Archbishop Thomas Wenski re-dedicated the church.

 On June 30, 2011, our beloved pastor, Monsignor Noel Fogarty retired after 20 years of service as our visionary leader of St. Gregory.
-On July 1, 2011 Father Michael Hoyer joined our St. Gregory family as our new pastor.

 We believe that our school is a great gift to our church and community.
 In collaboration with our colleagues here and in Catholic schools throughout the country, we commit ourselves to meet the challenges of the future as an American Catholic School for the 21st century.